cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2016-02-02-download-document-on-android-devices-returns-unknown-file.md

 This show again that the initial connect to our server happen correctly but return partial content but is then forwarded to the download manager that try to build another connection that is still fail

-# Solution**: change Apache cipher suite according to the table below.
+# Solution: change Apache cipher suite according to the table below.

 ### Android compatibility table